Kotlin/kotlinx.coroutines/kotlinx-coroutines-test/README.md

 *Important:* When passed a lambda block, `pauseDispatcher` will resume eager execution immediately after the block.
 This will cause time to auto-progress if there are any outstanding `delay` calls that were not resolved before the `pauseDispatcher` block returned.
-In advanced situations tests can call [pauseDispatcher][pausedispatcher.noarg] without a lambda block and then explicitly resume the dispatcher with [resumeDispatcher].
+In advanced situations tests can call [pauseDispatcher][DelayController.pauseDispatcher] without a lambda block and then explicitly resume the dispatcher with [resumeDispatcher][DelayController.resumeDispatcher].

 ## Integrating tests with structured concurrency